 (1) The authority shall, in accordance with the risk assessment carried out by the relevant national authorities, ensure that measures are developed in order to protect critical information technology and communication systems used for civil aviation purposes from acts of unlawful interference that may jeopardize the safety of civil aviation.

-(2) The entities responsible for the implementation of various aspects of the National Civil Aviation Security Programme shall identify their critical information technology and communication systems including threat and vulnerabilities and develop protective measures, including security by design, supply chain security, network separation, and remote access control, as appropriate
+(2) The entities responsible for the implementation of various aspects of the National Civil Aviation Security Programme shall identify their critical information technology and communication systems and provide for data security, including threat and vulnerabilities and develop protective measures, including security by design, supply chain security, network separation, and remote access control as appropriate,

+for the safe and secure operation and availability of aviation activities.

 PART V—MANAGEMENT OF RESPONSE TO ACTS OF UNLAWFUL INTERFERENCE